 30 St. Andrews points = 7.5 W&M credits

-Room and board paid directly to St Andrews.
-Students will apply for housing on an online application once accepted.
-There are several options: catered (19 meals a week) or self -catered (no meals provided).
-Prices vary by residence hall and whether single or shared rooms.
+Housing and Meals: Accommodation costs are paid directly to St Andrews and vary based on accommodation type.
+Students will apply for housing online once accepted.
+There are several housing options, including catered (19 meals a week) or self-catered (kitchen facilities, but no meals provided), and en-suite (private) or shared bathrooms.
+Prices vary by residence hall and whether the room is single occupancy or shared.

 For more information on this program and the steps to apply, please review the Steps to Study Abroad on our website.